aeversme/portfolio-webapp/README.md

 <hr>

-This is a work in progress.
-I will be creating a webapp from scratch to serve as my portfolio.
-The frontend will use the Bootstrap CSS framework, while the backend will be built with the Flask Python framework.
-I decided against finding and using a pre-made template for authenticity and simplicity.
+This web application is written in Python and utilizes the Flask framework to serve my personal portfolio website HTML.
+Authentication for blog posts and comments is secured using salted and hashed passwords.
+SQLAlchemy handles the interactions with a relational database.
+Email is handled by smtplib.

+The front end consists of HTML, Jinja templating, and Bootstrap CSS for styling.
+A small amount of Bootstrap Javascript is employed for website functionality.

+A GitHub Action deploys changes to the webapp and associated templates to AWS Elastic Beanstalk using the EB CLI tool.
+Elastic Beanstalk automatically provisions and configures the necessary resources to run the web application.